tykiww/tykiww.github.io/_posts/2018-06-20-HR-Estimate.md

     ## $`Overall estimated loss due to turnover`
     ## [1] 1105543

 Our output gives us valuable information.
 First, is our true cost to our employee.
 We notice here how one employee costs about 105% of his annual salary.
-The employee taxes and overhead costs seems to be well managed.
+The employee taxes and overhead costs seem to be well managed.

 Next is our employee billable cost/hour.
 This shows the service fee we should be charging to our clients for the time they are spending with our employees.
-This may be useful for any lawyers or consultants who need to charge accurate hourly rates.
+This may be useful for any lawyers or consultants who need to charge accurate hourly rates as to ensure no loss of profits.

 Yet once we hit the estimated loss due to turnover, we see a problem.
 If you are expecting to re-hire 15 employees every year, our overall spending for all those analysts will amount to be over **1 million dollars**.
 Now that seems to be a problem.

 Any solutions?
 Probably some organizational changes seem necessary.
 Maybe your employees are burned out?
 Maybe they don't have enough challenge demands.
 Adjustments will need to be made in order to invest more into decreasing turnover.
 You might know what to do better than I do.
-If you're just curious and want to check out a conceptual meta-analytic map explaining turnover, you can find some research my mentor and I did [here](https://www.sciencedirect.com/science/article/pii/S221305861630050X?via%3Dihub).
+(If you're just curious and want to check out a conceptual meta-analytic map explaining turnover, you can find some research my mentor and I did [here](https://www.sciencedirect.com/science/article/pii/S221305861630050X?via%3Dihub).)
+The decision is yours.

-Overall, we see another way we are able to use R outside of a pure stats need.
+Overall, we see another way to use R outside of a pure stats need.
 As long as we have these functions marked, they become easy access for business.
+If R still isn't your thing, don't worry.
 The excel tool seemed to be popular amongst some of the sales partners at my workplace.
-It allowed them to identify potential organizational costs and negotiate their management training products right beside their client.
+It allowed them to identify potential organizational costs and negotiate their leadership training products right beside their client.
 Of course, it was customized more to fit their needs.

-Regardless, I hope this will incentivize you to be more anaytical in your every-day processes!
+I hope this will incentivize you to be more anaytical in your every-day processes!
 Thank you for reading!